 Watch our YouTube video showing the construction process:

 1) The first thing we need to do is take the sharp edges off the timber.
 Sharp edges can be a source of splinters in the long term.
 This can done simply using coarse sand paper, or an electric planer held at 45 degrees, or a router with a pencil rounding bit.

 2) The slats will be the long pieces of dressed 140x45.
 Once combined with the skirts they will give the seat a width of 370mm which is the total width of the bench seat.
 Lay them out on the ground best-side downwards and arrange the boards so any gaps caused by slight curves are minimised.

-Flip the boards over and make two lines.
+Draw two line marks across all of the slats.
 The distance between these marks is determined by the size of your seat:

 - Two-person: 1200mm apart

 Later in step 7 we will use these lines to cut the slats and skirts to length in one cut using a circular saw - cutting to length on both ends of the table once the slats are secured in place later will ensure they are all perfectly even.

 3) Now we are ready to cut the two cross members.

 The two cross members are 90x45 and they will be cut to 280mm long and have 45 degree cuts as shown.
 These are positioned 200mm in from the two cut lines you made in step 2.

 - The Four-person bench seat requires a third cross member in the center for stability.
 Position this mid span from the end cut lines you made in step 2.